 Tina Makereti writes novels, essays and short stories.
 The Imaginary Lives of James Pōneke is her fourth book.
 Her short story, ‘Black Milk’, won the Pacific Regional Commonwealth Short Story Prize (2016).
 Her first novel, Where the Rēkohu Bone Sings (Vintage, 2014) has been described as ‘a remarkable [book that] spans generations of Moriori, Māori and Pākehā descendants as they grapple with a legacy of pacifism, violent domination and cross-cultural dilemmas.’
 It was longlisted for the Dublin Literary Award and won the 2014 Ngā Kupu Ora Aotearoa Māori Book Award for Fiction, also won by her short story collection, Once Upon a Time in Aotearoa (Huia, 2011).
 In 2009 Tina was the recipient of the Royal Society of New Zealand Manhire Prize for Creative Science Writing (Non-fiction) and the Pikihuia Award for Best Short Story Written in English.
-She has presented her work all over New Zealand and in Frankfurt, Taipei, Jamaica and the UK.
-Makereti has a PhD Creative Writing from Victoria University, and in 2014 she convened the first Māori & Pasifika Writing Workshop at the International Institute of Modern Letters, Victoria University.
-Tina teaches into the BA Creative Writing, Masters Creative Writing and Phd Creative Writing programmes at Massey University, Palmerston North.
-She is of Ngāti Tūwharetoa, Te Āti Awa, Ngāti Rangatahi, Pākehā and, according to family stories, Moriori descent.
+Makereti has a PhD Creative Writing from Victoria University, and in 2014 she convened the first Māori & Pasifika Writing Workshop at the International Institute of Modern Letters, where she now convenes one of the Masters workshops.
+She is completing a collection of personal essays, 'This Compulsion in Us', and is of Ngāti Tūwharetoa, Te Āti Awa, Ngāti Rangatahi, Pākehā and, according to family stories, Moriori descent.

 Many thanks to Marcus Golding Photography for the banner image.
 Photograph taken at the Calabash Festival 2016, Treasure Beach, Jamaica.
 And to David Hill for the banner quote.
 WALK GOOD.